Comparing No Annual Fee Credit Card Offers

 While cards with annual fees often have superior benefits, money can be saved with a card that has no annual fee.

 You can save money by avoiding an annual fee if you don't plan to spend too high of an amount.
-For example, with the Blue Cash Everyday, which has no annual fee, and the Blue Cash Preferred, which has a $95 annual fee, with a $3,200 spend on groceries, the Blue Cash cards come out within a penny of each other.
+For example, with the Blue Cash Everyday, which has no annual fee, and the Blue Cash Preferred, which has a $95 annual fee, with a $3,200 spend at U.S. supermarkets, the Blue Cash cards come out within a penny of each other.

 Blue Cash Everyday vs. Blue Cash Preferred...